chaiyixiao/CryptogramTeamWork/GroupProject/Docs/ProjectPlan.md

 ### Roles Description

 - **Project Manager**: the project manager is responsible for communicating with and coordinating other project leaders and members to ensure that project are delivered with good quality according to the project plan on time
-- **Development Leader**: the development leader is responsible for guiding the team to design the achitecture and implement the system with quality code
+- **Development Leader**: the development leader is responsible for guiding the team to design the architecture and implement the system with quality code
 - **Developer**: a developer develops components of the system under the guidance of the development leader
-- **Code Reviewer**: a code reviewer reviews code writen by other team members to find possible bugs and ensure the code quality
-- **QA Leader**: the QA leader is responsible for guiding testers to carry out comprehesive test cases and collect user-end test and feedback
+- **QA Leader**: the QA leader is responsible for guiding testers to carry out comprehensive test cases and collect user-end test and feedback
 - **Tester**: a tester works with the QA leader to implement test cases
+- **Code Reviewer**: a code reviewer reviews code written by other team members to find possible bugs and ensure the code quality
-- **UI/UX Leader**: a UI/UX Leader is responible for guiding UI/UX designers to deliver mordern elegent user-friendly UI
+- **UI/UX Leader**: a UI/UX Leader is responsible for guiding UI/UX designers to deliver modern elegant user-friendly UI
 - **UI/UX Designer**: a UI/UX designer works with the UI/UX leader to implement the application UI